ADelRosarioH/jobsity-chat-challenge/README.md

     - User register and login provided by .NET Core Identity.

 - [x] Handle messages that are not understood or any exceptions raised within the bot.
-    - If the bot didn't find a stock by its stock code it would say "I'm sorry, I couldn't find the stock your asked for.".
+    - If the bot didn't find a stock by its stock code it would say "I'm sorry, I couldn't find the stock you asked for.".

 - [x] Build an installer.
-    - The use `docker-compose` keeps the application setup simple and as closed to deploying the application to a production enviroment as possible.
+    - The use of 'docker-compose` keeps the application setup simple and as closed to deploying the application to a production environment as possible.

 # Development